Describe a place in a village that you visited.: IELTS Speaking Cue Card

 Follow up questions

-What activities did you enjoy in Chhapra?
+What activities did you do while visiting Chhapra?

 What local cuisines did you try in Chhapra?